 Founded 1969, Galloway

-Stockton University, New Jersey’s Distinctive Public University, offers an outstanding interdisciplinary approach to graduate and undergraduate education in arts and sciences, professional studies, the health sciences and graduate and continuing studies.
+The two diverse locations allow Stockton University to offer an outstanding interdisciplinary approach to graduate and undergraduate education in arts and sciences, professional studies, the health sciences and graduate and continuing studies.

 The university offers graduate programs in education, instructional technology, business administration, communication disorders, physical therapy, occupational therapy, nursing, criminal justice, American studies, social work; the nation's first Master of Arts in Holocaust and Genocide Studies; and the state's first Professional Science Master's program in environmental science.
 Stockton also offers doctoral programs in physical therapy and organizational leadership.

 Updated July 2018